Niessy/domluna.me/content/blog/memory-networks/index.md

 ---
 title: Memory Networks
 date: "2015-12-21"
+spoiler: What was I supposed to write here again?
 ---

 Neural network approaches have traditionally lacked a memory component.
 By memory component I mean something akin to RAM in a computer.
 So, RNNs don't quite fit the picture as they provide a mechanism for learning long-term dependencies over time.